kjkoster/stability-preserving-pid-autotuner/readme.md

 </p>

 In that plot, we can see the supervisor kick in around the $t \approx 230$ mark.
-The beige area signifies that the supervisor is in `STATE_FALLBACK`.
+The beige area signifies that the supervisor is in `STATE_FALLBACK` for the remainder of the episode.
 As we can see from the plots, the heater is driven rather eratically.
 Once the fall-back parameters have been applied, the system settles down again.

 In this specific example, we can see that $K_p$ is too large, causing the heater to be driven too hard. $K_i$ is working harder and harder to compensate, until